abedoya-norena/lab-more-project-setup-Public/README.md

-# Chat CLI with Tool Use
+# Command-Line AI Agent with Tool Integration

-This project implements a command-line chat agent that interacts with a language model and supports tool use for working with files and performing calculations.
+This project provides a command-line chat agent that integrates with a language model and supports tool-based interactions for file operations and calculations.
+Users can interact using natural language or explicit slash commands, with tab completion enhancing usability and efficiency.

-The system allows both natural language interaction and explicit slash commands for direct tool execution.

 ## Badges